Shmew/Feliz.MaterialUI/README.md

 Changelog
 ---------

+### 0.10.0

+* Breaking: New DSL for creating themes; properties on the `Theme` type and related types are now read-only

 ### 0.9.0

 * Breaking: `snackbarContent.role` is now a normal `string` property (not enum property) as per updated MUI docs